Color Guard

 About Us

 We participate in parades, commemorations, church services, and concerts.
 The Color Guard over the years has won many awards for its performances.
-We now recruit color guard members primarily from among the Chapter members and applicants.
-However, we welcome participation from anybody.
-Use this website’s “Contact Us” page to let us know if you are interested in participating.
+We are now recruiting Color Guard members from among our Chapter members and applicants, and all SAR members are welcome to join us.
+If you meet these criteria, please use this website’s “Contact Us” page to let us know that you are interested in participating and we will be in touch.

 The life of a Continental Marine